safal207/liminal-thread-book/README.md

 ## Formspree setup

-The signup and questions forms submit via client-side JavaScript.
+The signup and questions forms submit via client-side JavaScript using `FormData` (multipart form submissions) with `Accept: application/json`.
 To wire them up with Formspree, create a form endpoint and paste it into the `data-endpoint` attribute for each form in `index.html`.

 ### 1) Create a Formspree form